turingschool/gear-up/crucial_conversations.markdown

 3. What scares you the most about crucial conversations?
 4. Think of a time you felt successful in a crucial conversation – what did this look like?
 Feel like?
 What happened?
 5. What was the last time you regretted *not* having a conversation / addressing an issue?
 Why didn't you do it at the time?

+## Small Group Conversation

+Your group should have a few small slips of paper that are the lines for three separate role plays.
+For *EACH* of the three scenarios:

+1. Have one person be "Person A" and a second one "Person B".
+Alternate lines starting with Person A.
+2. When you finish the script, as a group work through the process described in the reading above.
+How would you approach the crucial conversation?
+3. Share any additional thoughts or ask questions of the group